Jgarcia18201/Jgarcia18201/README.md

 - 👋 Hi, I’m Jesus Garcia
-- 👀 I’m interested in C# and C++ programming and Unity game development.
+- 👀 I’m interested in C#, C++, Java, and Python programming and Unity game development.
 - 🌱 I’m currently learning C# and Unity game development.
-- 💞️ I’m looking to collaborate on different types of game development projects.
+- 💞️ I’m looking to collaborate on different types of software development projects.
 - 📫 You can reach me at jgarcia18201@gmail.com

 <!---